 Similarly, Nike’s competitor, Fitbit was able to make its way up in no time.
 Fitbit adopted Nike’s innovation and integrated sensors and software into its products, making them more comprehensive and appealing to consumers.

 You must always be aware of what your competitors are doing.
 GreyB does an amazing job in making data reports for various industries’ innovations.
-You can find what is happening in your industry, What technology are your competitors working on, or what patents they are filing.
+You can find what is happening in your industry, what technology are your competitors working on, or what patents they are filing.

 In the next section, we will discuss why people started preferring other electronic wearables instead of Nike Fuel Band.